msiroilem/movieDatabase/README.md

 ### Description

-This is a database where you can add, search for and delete movies as well as add and delete reviews to those movies.
+This is a database where you can add, search for and delete movies as well as add and delete reviews.

 <br>